 Additionally, if you also saved the query in the previous step as a ‘View”, any time you click on it, you will get the most up to date data!
 If your Dropmail automation is correctly set up, you can count on the Views always having the latest data that results in comparing the 2 spreadsheets.
 This is because “Views” are real-time queries based on the underlying tables.
 When the table gets updated, the view is install and automatically updated too!

 To summarize, in this article, you’ve started with 2 large spreadsheets that you receive via email from your external partners on a regular basis (weekly).
 You can import them into Dropbase, create a comparison table on the fly, and fully automate your entire manual workflow.
 With Dropbase, you go from having to manually download and open each spreadsheet every week, copying and pasting data back and forth, writing VLOOKUPs or other ways to compare tables, and then re-doing the same process week after week to basically just opening Dropbase and clicking on your comparison table.

 Automate your workflow today.
 Automatically import, validate, and compare large spreadsheets with minimal effort, even if the data is constantly changing.
-Request a demo or sign up for a trial.
+Request a demo.